overhide/pay2my.app/howto/README.md

 The `apiKey` attribute indicates  who the system-using application is.
-Each of your applications will use an `apiKey` as registered with the pay2my.app/overhide.io services at <a target="_blank" href="https://token.overhide.io/register">https://token.overhide.io/register</a>.
+Each of your applications will use an `apiKey` as registered with the pay2my.app/overhide.io services at <a target="_blank" href="https://token.overhide.io/register">https://token.overhide.io/register:</a> not much of a registration, just an anti-bot button click.

 The provided `apiKey` (`"0x___API_KEY_ONLY_FOR_DEMOS_AND_TESTS___"`) is a demo-only API key (for this here demo).
 For your own applications you will replace this with your own API key(s) retrieved from <a target="_blank" href="https://token.overhide.io/register">https://token.overhide.io/register</a>.